s9w/ultima-ratio/readme.md

 At some point you want the factor to be <1, maybe 1/2.
 Changing from multiplication to division is correct, but annoying.
 You could use a float and cast your way to the result.
 But you know it's dangerous as that only works for a small subset of values.

-*Surely* the committee solved this everyday issue gracefully.
+*Surely* the C++ committee solved this everyday issue gracefully.
 You leave confused after coming across [`std::ratio`](https://en.cppreference.com/w/cpp/numeric/ratio/ratio).
 You decide to take matters into your own hands and write your own `ratio` class.
-You spend some time thinking about edge cases, convenience functions, making everything `constexpr`, comparisons, error handling all all those goodies.
+You spend some time thinking about edge cases, convenience functions, making everything `constexpr`, comparisons, error handling and all those goodies.

 It's the **ultima ratio**.